evolvingstuff/vdw2/content/posts/is-the-institute-of-medicine-report-on-calcium-and-vitamin-d-good-science.md

 {
-  "title": "Is the Institute of Medicine Report on Calcium and Vitamin D Good Science", "slug": "is-the-institute-of-medicine-report-on-calcium-and-vitamin-d-good-science", "aliases": [
+    "title": "Is the Institute of Medicine Report on Calcium and Vitamin D Good Science", "slug": "is-the-institute-of-medicine-report-on-calcium-and-vitamin-d-good-science",
+    "aliases": [
         "/Is+the+Institute+of+Medicine+Report+on+Calcium+and+Vitamin+D+Good+Science+-+Jan+2011",
         "/1352"
     ],
     "tiki_page_id": 1352,
     "date": "2011-01-26",
     "categories": [
         "How much Vitamin D",
         "Vitamin D and Calcium"
+    ],
+    "tags": [
+        "How much Vitamin D",
+        "Vitamin D and Calcium",
+        "brain",
+        "cancer",
+        "cognitive",
+        "dosage",
+        "life span",
+        "mortality",
+        "vitamin d"
     ]
 }